 The windows on a house tend to be the weakest spot.
 Living in South Florida, you know that when a hurricane hits, your windows must be completely secure; otherwise, you face the very real possibility that the wind will break a window, and from there, wreak havoc and destroy your home.
 As such, hurricane shutters and hurricane windows are a popular choice.
+Hurricane windows vs hurricane shutters, which is better?
 Let’s look at these two options and see how they stack up against each other.

 Shutters are a staple in South Florida.
 They are generally made of aluminum and steel; protecting against strong winds and stopping flying debris.
 There are different types of hurricane shutters differ from certain companies selling plantation shutters, with the accordion-style being the most popular.
 Hurricane shutters do not seal the windows, but rather, cover them, acting as a shield in front of your window.
 Keep in mind that the glass behind may still be shattered by the pressure exerted on the shutters upon impact of a projectile.

 While shutters are not a bad choice, they do come with downsides.
 Every time a storm heads your way, you must make the rounds.
 By that, we mean, go to every window and put the shutters up, thereby securing and locking them.
 Because hurricane season starts in June and ends in November, this is often done in hot and humid weather.
 After the storm passes, you must once again go around the house and take the shutters down.